Total Hip Replacement Surgery

 Once your hospital recovery is complete, our team discharges you, and your nurses can help you pack and make arrangements for going home or to a rehabilitation center for a short time.
 Your sutures and bandages are usually removed before going home, and you may be given pain or other medications to take with you.
 Before you leave the hospital, you are given any necessary instructions for your safe home recovery.
 Be sure to ask any questions you may have.

 Your Home Recovery

-At home again, you will still need to limit your hip bending; otherwise, your new hip can slide out of position.
-Your family and friends can help you follow our team’s home recovery instructions, especially important during the first few months of healing.
+At home, you will still need to limit your hip bending.
+Otherwise, your new hip can slide out of position.
+Your family and friends can help you follow our team’s home recovery instructions, which are especially important during the first few months of healing.